 The maps below depict the location of the tornadoes across south central Nebraska and north central Kansas, and across the Plains region.
 The table shows the strength (ratings) of the tornadoes.
 As widespread as the outbreak of tornadoes was on the 13th, experiencing tornadoes in March is typically not a common occurrence.
 Historically speaking, in Nebraska, 57 tornadoes have been reported in March since 1950.
 Tornadoes have been reported during March in just 12 different years since 1950.
 The majority of those 57 tornadoes occurred in just three years: 16 tornadoes occurred in 2007, 15 in 1990, and 8 in 2009.
 Based on the data, since 1950, the average number of tornadoes in March is about 1.

-Since 1880, only one other March tornado event seems to compare in intensity to March 13, 1990: The "Palm Sunday" tornado outbreak on March 23, 1913.
+Since 1880, only one other March tornado event seems to compare in intensity to March 13, 1990: The "Easter Sunday" tornado outbreak on March 23, 1913.
 Several tornadoes devastated the Omaha area on that fateful day.
 103 people were killed, including 94 in Omaha.
 At least 600 homes were destroyed in Omaha and another 1,100 damaged.
 There were no less than four F4 tornadoes reported.

 |Map of the paths of the multiple tornadoes.
 The associated Fujita (F-scale) rating is depicted with the tornado tracks.
 Note: this map does not include all of the F1 tornadoes or the brief F0 tornado.||Map of severe weather reports across the Plains and Midwest.
 Tornados and paths are indicated by red.
 Hail reports are in black.||Table depiction depicting the number of tornadoes across Kansas and Nebraska on March 13, 1990.
 Many of the tornados were strong (F2 or F3) or violent (F4 or F5).|